 Services that are covered for you What you must pay when you get these services Emergency care (continued) sharing amount for the part of your stay after you are stabilized.

-🍑 Health and wellness education programs

-The Silver&Fit® Healthy Aging and Exercise Program

-As a Silver&Fit member, you have the following options available at no cost to you:

-- Workout Plans: answer a few online questions about your areas of interest to receive a customized workout plan, including instructions on how to get started and suggested digital workout videos - Digital Workouts: view on-demand videos through the digital workout library, including Silver&Fit Signature Series Classes® - Fitness Center Membership: visit participating fitness centers or YMCAs near you that take part in the program You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
-Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination. - Home Fitness Kits: you are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories - Well-Being Club: set your preferences for well-being topics on the website, and see resources tailored to your interests and healthy habit goals including articles, videos, live-streaming classes, and meetups - Healthy Aging Coaching: participate in sessions by telephone with a trained coach where you can discuss
+Health and wellness education programs The Silver&Fit® Healthy Aging and Exercise Program As a Silver&Fit member, you have the following options available at no cost to you: In-Network \$0 copay for each health and wellness education program.
+Workout Plans: answer a few online questions about your areas of interest to receive a customized workout plan, including instructions on how to get started and suggested digital workout videos Digital Workouts: view on-demand videos through the digital workout library, including Silver&amp;Fit Signature Series Classes® Out-of-Network 35% coinsurance for each health and wellness education program.
+Fitness Center Membership: visit participating fitness centers or YMCAs near you that take part in the program You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
+Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
+Home Fitness Kits: you are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories Well-Being Club: set your preferences for well-being topics on the website, and see resources tailored to your interests and healthy habit goals including articles, videos, live-streaming classes, and meetups Healthy Aging Coaching: participate in sessions by telephone with a trained coach where you can discuss